strmprivacy/docs/docs/concepts/strm-meta.md

 a millisecond accuracy timestamp added upon acceptance in the STRM Privacy gateway.
 The sending application does not need to set this field.

-### billingId

-This one is fairly simple.
-It defines the entity that eventually pays the bill.
-The application that sends the event to STRM Privacy *does not have to set this attribute*, because the STRM Privacy gateway will determine this from the OAuth2 client credentials that are needed to have an event be accepted by the gateway.

 ### eventContractRef